snphillips/So-Trashy/README.md

-# project-4: So Trashy
+# Project 4: So Trashy

 ## Project Description
-This site uses data visualization to respresent New York City's Department of Sanitation montly collection of refuse and recycling, by weight.
+*So Trashy* uses data visualization to respresent New York City's Department of Sanitation (DSNY) montly collection of refuse and recycling.

-New York City's Department of Sanitation (DSNY) publishes montly reports
+DSNY publishes montly reports detailing how many tons of refuse and recycling has been collected, categorized by Community District (CD).
+The city is segmented into 59 CDs and each is serviced by their own sanitation garage

 ## User Stories
 - I am a **New York City resident** and I am interested in learning about how much waste my city produces to satisfy a general curiosity.